 Needless to say, this is Paul’s baby through-and-through, undoubtedly with the classically-trained assistance from producer George Martin for the arrangement.
 His piano and clavichord playing is performed flawlessly and fitting for the intended feel of the song, as is his precise bass guitar work which switches octaves for his descending lines when appropriate.
-His vocals, single-tracked to accentuate the desperateness of the subject matter, are voiced strategically and precisely.
+His vocals, single-tracked to accentuate the desperation of the subject matter, are voiced strategically and precisely.

 The beautifully played Alan Civil French horn solos are arguably the most striking feature of the song.
 While it does appear slightly rushed in places both times his solo appears (which may have been why Paul suggested for him to try again), this can easily be overlooked as a human flaw that adds character to such a mature piece of work.

-This third person narrative, which could be interpreted as the man speaking to himself, displays the vulnerability and helplessness of his situation, underpinned by the inevitability of a failed relationship.
-Possibly inspired by viewing the John Schlesinger film “Darling” (as suggested by Ian MacDonald in his book “Revolution In The Head”), the male character interprets “all her (previous) words of kindness” as things of the past, them just ‘lingering on’ in his mind as a pleasant memory.
+The lyrics display the vulnerability and helplessness of his situation, underpinned by the inevitability of a failed relationship.
+Possibly inspired by viewing the John Schlesinger film “Darling” (as suggested by Ian MacDonald in his book “Revolution In The Head”), the male character interprets “all her (previous) words of kindness” as things of the past, them just 'lingering on' in his mind as a pleasant memory.

 The woman is depicted as going through her daily routine (“she wakes up, she makes up”) as well as outside interests (“you stay home, she goes out”) without any need for him anymore.
-Her attitude or inner thoughts are even apparent, the line “she says that long ago she knew someone, but now he’s gone, she doesn’t need him” obviously being a reference to the main character as ‘the man I once knew.’
+Her attitude or inner thoughts are even apparent, the line “she says that long ago she knew someone, but now he’s gone, she doesn’t need him” obviously being a reference to the main character as "the man I once knew."

 The stinging line of the song, her straightforward statement that “her love is dead,” is greeted with a frank dismissal.
 Even though “in her eyes you see nothing” and she even states this to be a fact, you still “think she needs you.”
-After all, “you want her, you need her” and its gut wrenching to come to terms with the fact that the love affair is coming to an end.
+After all, “you want her, you need her” and it's gut wrenching to come to terms with the fact that the love affair is coming to an end.
 In the morning, when “day breaks” and one can think more clearly, he will play out the true scenario in his mind (“all the things she said will fill your head”) and he’ll finally face the truth.
 Although this love “should have lasted years,” it really is over and time to move on.

 Also released on September 9th, 2009, was the box set “The Beatles In Mono.”
-The original mono mix of “For No One,” as originally heard on the mono pressings of “Revolver” worldwide, was contained therein in a clean re-mastered condition.
+The original mono mix of “For No One,” as originally heard on the mono pressings of “Revolver” worldwide, was contained therein in a clean remastered condition.

 The newly created studio recording of “For No One” was released on the soundtrack album to Paul’s film “Give My Regards To Broad Street” on October 22nd, 1984.

 Since The Beatles never performed any songs from the “Revolver” album live, “For No One” never saw a concert stage until Paul began his solo touring days.
 His “2004 Summer Tour,” which ran from May 25th to June 26th of that year, included the song for the first time.
-He continued to include the song in the set list for the following years’ “US Tour,” which ran from September 16th to November 30th, 2005.
+He continued to include the song in the set list for the following year's “US Tour,” which ran from September 16th to November 30th, 2005.
 The solo piano performance from this tour (with Paul Wickens playing the French horn part on synthesizer) was featured on his DVD “The Space Within US.”
 Since he didn't feature the song in tours that coincided with live record releases, "For No One" has never been included on any of his many live albums.

-Paul’s development as a songwriter could not be any more apparent than on “For No One,” his convincing depiction of solitude and disbelief running rings around the similar subject of the previous years’ “Yesterday.”
+Paul’s development as a songwriter could not be any more apparent than on “For No One,” his convincing depiction of solitude and disbelief running rings around the similar subject of “Yesterday” from the previous year.
 His melancholy lyrics play perfectly against the masterful descending chord patterns and melody line.
 Even the melody of the French horn part depicts the sorrow of lost love.
 No other Beatles album up to this point could have housed as evocative of a song as this, both an expression of wanting and of loss.
 Hardly the typical offering of teen pop stars, but soon to be the touchstone to measure from, The Beatles set the bar very high!